shanthi1999/Todo/README.md

 4. Open PGAdmin locally and create a database named `todo`.
 You can also create a table named `todo` with the respective columns using the SQL script provided below:

+Open the database named `todo` and go to script and run the following command:

 ```sql
 CREATE TABLE todo (
     id SERIAL PRIMARY KEY,